saivarun4002/Food_Ordering_Website/README.md

   2. `cd Food_Ordering_Website`
   3. `npm install` - To install all the dependencies in the package.json
   4. `npm start` - To start the server in your local default browser
+  5. `The website will be available at http://localhost:3000/.`